-A made-up name for the compact residential locality situated between Hammersmith and West Kensington
+A compact residential locality situated between Hammersmith and West Kensington

 Hammersmith (or Margravine) Cemetery was consecrated in 1869 and soon afterwards Major Sir William Palliser built the first suburban houses to its east.
 Palliser was the inventor of armour-piercing projectiles known as Palliser shot, while his wife was famous as the model for Sir John Millais’s portrait Charlie is my Darling.

 There is no evidence of any specific baron having lived here and the Barons Court name was probably just Palliser’s playful allusion to nearby Earls Court.
-However, one local historian questions this explanation – at least as the sole reason – and suggests a possible link with the Barronscourt estate, in County Waterford, Ireland.
+However, one local historian questions this explanation – at least as the sole reason – and suggests a possible link with an estate in Ireland.

 Talgarth Road was the home of the Royal Ballet School (originally the Sadler’s Wells Ballet School) from 1947.
 The lower school moved to the White Lodge, Richmond Park in 1955 and the upper school to Floral Street, Covent Garden in 2003.
 The Barons Court building has become home to the London Academy of Music and Dramatic Art.